developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***WPA2/PSK***- the WLAN adapter applies Wi-Fi Protected Access Version 2 (WPA2) Pre-shared Key (PSK) security for *Hotspot Mode*, providing some control over which devices can connect and share the Internet connection of the Zebra Android device using *Hotspot Mode*.
 The additional Managed Configuration **Wireless LAN Configuration - Hotspot Security Passphrase** MUST be specified to provide the PSK pass-phrase used to secure the network.

 ### Hotspot Security Passphrase
-Used to provide the PSK passphrase that is used to secure the *Hotspot Mode* network implemented by the WLAN adapter on a Zebra Android device, and should be specified only if the value ***WPA2/PSK*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Security Mode**.
+Used to provide the PSK passphrase used to secure the *Hotspot Mode* network implemented by the WLAN adapter on a Zebra Android device, and should be specified only if the value ***WPA2/PSK*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Security Mode**.

 ### Omnitrail